 viewP :: GettingP a s a -> s -> a

-viewP l = runForgetD (l (ForgetD id))
+viewP l = runForgetD (l (ForgetD id))used on an optic

 ex2 :: AffTraversalP (Either c a, d) (Either c b, d) a b

-ex2 = first' . right'
+ex2 = first' . right'seems to work:

 λ> viewP ex2 (Right 42, True) :: Int